silvxlabs/DripTorch/README.md

 - Head fire - `head(offset)`
 - Backing fire - `back(offset)`

 Firing techniques are accesible through the `FiringTechnique` submodule.
-For exapmle, to get an instance of the stip-heading fire generator use this command.
+For exapmle, to get an instance of the strip-heading fire generator use the following command.

 ```python
 # Initialize the pattern generator for the strip firing technique
 strip = dt.FiringTechniques.strip(firing_area, ignition_crew)
 ```

 All pattern generators have a `generate_pattern()` method, however the arguments may differ between techniques.
-To generate a pattern for the strip instance we just create, you must specify the spacing (staggering distance between igniters, in meters) and the depth (horizontal distance between igniters, again in meters).
+To generate a pattern for the strip instance we just created, you must specify the spacing (staggering distance between igniters, in meters) and the depth (horizontal distance between igniters, again in meters).

 ```python
 # Generate a strip pattern with 10 meter spacing and 50 meter depth